tpope/heroku-binstubs/README.markdown

 ```

 Binstubs let you do do `staging logs`, `staging info`, and any other Heroku
-command without the `--app` or `--remote` insanity, and this plugin makes it
+command without the `--app` or `--remote` ridiculousness, and this plugin
-easy to create them.
+makes it easy to create them.

 [binstubs]: https://github.com/sstephenson/rbenv/wiki/Understanding-binstubs